-Addams Memorial Tollway (I-90), Pace's I-90 Market Expansion Program introduces
+Addams Memorial Tollway (I-90), Pace's I-90 Market Expansion Program aims to improve

 Phase 3 Changes Coming Summer 2017

-will create the option for Pace buses to travel in the new transit-only Flex Lanes
+the option for Pace buses to travel in the new Flex Lanes (inside lanes and shoulders),

 Phase 2 Service Changes (Completed On Time as of December 19, 2016)